hashptl/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      ## Hey, I’m a scientific writer and transmedia designer.
-Born and raised
+      Hey, I’m a scientific writer and transmedia designer from Mumbai.
+An ex-content executive and MIT Tech Review collaborator, I’m now exploring new ventures.
+When not creating, I’m diving into philosophy or curating playlists.
-      in Mumbai, that’s still where I create, write, and dream.
-I’m currently exploring new ventures—ex-content executive, ex-research collaborator,
-      ex-MIT Tech Review contributor.
-When I’m not crafting stories or designing ideas, I’m probably lost in philosophy or curating the perfect playlist.

     media:
       type: ImageBlock
       url: /images/about.jpg